Add volume binding

 rfswift bindings rm -d -c CONTAINER -s SOURCE -t TARGET

 The bindings command allows you to add or remove volume mounts and device mappings to containers without restarting them.
-This is part of RF Swift’s dynamic container management features.
+This is part of RF Swift’s dynamic container management features and works identically with both Docker and Podman.

 Subcommands